-What if you could slash your spending, save some of your paycheck, and maybe even lose a few pounds in the process?
+What if you could slash your spending, stop impulse spending, save some of your paycheck, and maybe even lose a few pounds in the process?
 With one simple trick, savvy spenders are doing just that—and it has nothing to do with foregoing the occasional coffee shop latte.
 This simple way to stop impulse spending is called the “3 Day Rule,” and it’s saving some people thousands of dollars.

 If you’ve ever regretted a purchase or taken on debt to buy something you didn’t really need, this trick is for you.
 The concept is simple.

 For the next 30 days, institute a mandatory three-day waiting period for every buying decision, large or small.
 Every time you’re considering making a purchase, set the item down, put your wallet away, and leave the store.
 If you still want it three days later, go ahead and buy it.
 Chances are, though, that you won’t remember why the item appealed to you—or even what it was you thought you wanted.

 Here’s why the 3 Day Rule will save you money.